wptrainingteam/repo-template/README.md

 *   Short point or step of the exercise
 *   And another one

-## How Will You Handle...?

-Address anything that could present challenges to delivering this lesson.
-For example:

-*  What if there’s no internet available?
-*  What if there’s no projector available?
-*  What if a student doesn’t has a WordPress site to work with?
-*  What if there aren’t enough computers for everyone?
-*  What if no one has the prerequisite skills?
-What if there are different opinions about the topic?

 ## Assessment

-A few questions to ask students to evaluate their retention of the material presented.
+A few questions to ask participants to evaluate their retention of the material presented.

+_For example:_

 **Write out the question.**